sjbylo/aba/README.md

 - Fully disconnected (air-gapped) environments are also supported with `make save/load` (see below).

 ```
-make cluster name=sno type=sno
+make cluster name=mycluster type=sno
 ```
-- creates a directory `sno` (for Single Node OpenShift) and the file `sno/cluster.conf` which needs to be edited.
+- creates a directory `mycluster` and the file `mycluser/cluster.conf`.
+- Edit/verify the `mycluster/cluster.conf` file.
-- any topology of OpenShift is supported, e.g. sno (1), compact (3), standard (3+n).
+- Note that any topology of OpenShift is supported, e.g. sno (1), compact (3), standard (3+n).

 ```
-cd sno
+cd mycluster
 make
 ```
-- creates the Agent-based config files, generates the Agent-based iso file, creates and boots the VMs (for VMware).
+- creates the Agent-based config files, generates the Agent-based iso file, creates and boots the VMs (if using VMware).
 - monitors the installation progress.

 ```
 make day2
 ```
-- configures the internal registry for Operator Hub, ready to install Operators.
+- configures OpenShift to access the internal registry ready to install from the Operators Hub.

 ```
 make help